Detroit-area horse racing track to sell assets, close

 - Herb Bridge, a jeweler, Navy man and civic leader, dead at 93

-The raceway says in a release that changes in the gaming industry have impacted horse racing across the state.
+The raceway says in a release that changes in the gambling industry have had “a significant impact” on horse racing across the state.